repnz/windbg-cheat-sheet/README.md

   - bcdedit /dbgsettings serial debugport:1 baudrate:115200
 - Restart VM. click F8 and choose "Disable Device Signing Enforcement" - that will allow your driver to be load.
 - At that point the VM will stuck.
 It will try to connect to the debugger.
 Click "Run Debugger" in vmmon to connect
-- The debugger will breakpoint.
+- The debugger will break.
 Click F5 to continue the OS load or do any command you like.

 ## Installing and Loading Device Drivers